q30-space/ha-spaceapi-endpoint-client/README.md

 [![Validate](https://github.com/q30-space/ha-spaceapi-endpoint-client/actions/workflows/validate.yml/badge.svg)](https://github.com/q30-space/ha-spaceapi-endpoint-client/actions/workflows/validate.yml)
 [![Lint](https://github.com/q30-space/ha-spaceapi-endpoint-client/actions/workflows/lint.yml/badge.svg)](https://github.com/q30-space/ha-spaceapi-endpoint-client/actions/workflows/lint.yml)

-A Home Assistant integration that connects to a [SpaceAPI](https://spaceapi.io/) endpoint, allowing you to monitor and control your hackerspace's open/closed status directly from Home Assistant.
+A Home Assistant integration that connects to a [SpaceAPI](https://spaceapi.io/) endpoint, allowing you to monitor and control your space's open/closed status directly from Home Assistant.

+This is a companion app of [SpaceAPI endpoint](https://github.com/q30-space/spaceapi-endpoint) but will handle also all other spaceapi.json providing methods in read-only mode.

 ## What is SpaceAPI?